 G-code tips: Start and end each program with a percentage sign.
 Put a g40, g49, g21 (Metric) or g20 (inch) and g90 in the first line of code to cancel out any previous codes that might be left over from the last program, and always end the program by returning to the same place you started.
 Keep in mind which g-codes EMC2 does and does not support.
 Some canned cycles are not supported, for example.
 Back to Top

 The computer locks up after running a small program a number of times (early versions)

 This should not occur in the Ubuntu versions of EMC2, but if you have a version of EMC earlier than 4.37 the problem may be due to a buildup of CPU usage caused by running the same program over and over.
 (CPU usage is shown in a small window near the bottom right of your screen.)
-Rebooting each time will work but is time consuming.
+Rebooting each time will work but is time-consuming.
 Your best solution is to turn off the Backplot program when running short programs repeatedly.
-Another work-around is to copy and paste a number of copies of the small program into one longer program.
-Put a M0 command between each copy of the program to pause the machine.
+Another workaround is to copy and paste a number of copies of the small program into one longer program.
+Put an M0 command between each copy of the program to pause the machine.
 When you replace your part, just hit the [Resume] button to continue.
 Back to Top

 Editing the Tools Table—Default numbers must be deleted and replaced with real tool info before proceeding

 If you are using the LinuxCNC and using the Sherline Base Page that comes with our disc, then the tooling page is different than the LinuxCNC tooling page.
 On the Sherline Base Page, when you first install it and click on the Tooling page you will see what I show below.
 All of the tooling information that is shown on the original page is Sample Info and it doesn’t work.

 Very Important: If you just edit the Sample info that is already on the tooling page and put in the tool info for the tools that you are using, it will not work!
 You need to get rid of all of the sample information and start fresh.

 Default Tooling Page when first installed: